Fifty-four migrants dead, 105 injured after vehicle overturns in Chiapas, Mexico: Authorities - 1330 & 95.5 WFIN

 The truck carrying the migrants crashed on a sharp curve outside the city of Tuxtla Gutierrez, according to Luis Manuel Garcia, head of the Chiapas civil protection agency.

-Chiapas’ civil protection agency said on Twitter that the tragedy was the result of a “car accident of two trucks traveling on the Belisario Dominguez Bridge and Ribera Cauhare in Chiapa de Corzo.”
+Chiapas’ civil protection agency said on Twitter that the tragedy was the result of a “car accident of two trucks traveling on the Belisario Dom?nguez Bridge and Ribera Cauhar? in Chiapa de Corzo.”

 “I deeply regret the tragedy caused by the overturning of a trailer in Chiapas carrying Central American migrants.
 It’s very painful.
 I embrace the families of the victims,” Mexican President Andres Manuel Lopez Obrador tweeted.